 INSTRUCTIONS

-- Smooth the top out a little then place the mug in a microwave and cook on high for 45 seconds.
+- Place the mug in a microwave and cook on high for 45 seconds.
 Leave to stand for 30 seconds to 1 minute before eating for optimum cookie texture.

 NOTES